siemens/fluffi/agents/pxe_images/armbian.md

         - Rename the file to `cifs-utils.deb`
     - [samba-common_XX.deb](https://packages.debian.org/buster/armhf/samba-common/download)
         - Rename the file to `samba-common.deb`
-    - Good to know: You can download these packages also with `sudo apt-get install --download-only <package_name>`
+    - Note: You can also download these packages with `sudo apt-get install --download-only <package_name>`
 11. Change `/etc/rc.local`
     ```
     #!/bin/sh -e